Ashref-dev/optimumcv/README.md

 - **Import CV** - Upload existing resumes and automatically parse them into structured format
 - **AI Enhancement** - Polish your professional summary with AI-powered suggestions
 - **Job Adaptation** - Tailor your CV to specific job descriptions automatically
+- **Professional Photo Generation** - Upload your photo and let AI generate a professional headshot
 - **Real-time Preview** - See changes to your CV instantly
 - **Modern UI** - Clean, professional interface with dark/light mode support
 - **Form Validation** - Smart validation to ensure your CV is complete and error-free